-712 4.1 Next steps
+723 4.1 Next steps

-4.1.1 Enhancing dialogue between the carbon and the AFOLU research communities
+724 4.1.1 Enhancing dialogue between the carbon and the AFOLU research communities

-Research ran by the carbon community is pivotal for AFOLU assessments and while these two research communities overlap, they do not focus on exactly the same topics.
-The carbon community works with CO2 emissions-only, fully excluding non-CO2 gases, particularly N2O.

-It moreover rather focuses on forests and associated land use changes, excluding emissions from agriculture.
-The AFOLU community has, contrarily, a multi-gas approach (CO2, CH4,

-N2O) and includes emissions from both forests and agriculture.
-For these reasons, estimates of the carbon community cannot be considered as AFOLU estimates, and certain confusion appears in the IPCC's AR5 with an incorrect AFOLU labelling (Table 11.1, Fig S2 in the Supplement).
-There is great space for these two communities to cooperate but further dialogue is needed to promote closer and more coordinated action.
-Future steps might include the adoption of the managed land concept by the carbon community; and ways to include legacy emissions by the AFOLU community.
+Research ran by the carbon community is pivotal for AFOLU assessments and while these 725 two research communities overlap, they do not focus on exactly the same topics.
+The carbon 726 community works with CO2 emissions-only, fully excluding non-CO2 gases, particularly N2O.
+727 It moreover rather focuses on forests and associated land use changes, excluding emissions 728 from agriculture.
+The AFOLU community has, contrarily, a multi-gas approach (CO2, CH4, 729 N2O) and includes emissions from both forests and agriculture.
+For these reasons, estimates 730 of the carbon community cannot be considered as AFOLU estimates, and certain confusion 731 appears in the IPCC's AR5 with an incorrect AFOLU labelling (Table 11.1, Fig S2 in SI).
+732 733 There is great space for these two communities to cooperate but further dialogue is needed to promote closer and more coordinated action.
+Future steps might include the adoption of the 734 managed land concept by the carbon community; and ways to include legacy emissions by 735 736 the AFOLU community.

-4.2.2 Improving data quality
+738 4.2.2 Improving data quality